AnaylsisKris/streaming-02-multiple-processes/README.md

 Python has pretty helpful error messages.
 When you get an error, read them carefully.

-- What error do you get?
+- What error do you get? "data base is locked"

 ### Database Is Locked Error

 Do a web search on the sqlite3 'database is locked' error.

 - What do you learn?
+"If you are encountering the “SQLite database is locked” error, it means that the database you are trying to access is already in use by some other process.
+This can be caused by a number of different reasons, but the most common cause is that another connection to the database has not been properly closed."
 - Once a process fails, it crashes the main process and everything stops.

 ### Deadlock